 People with complex health problems may have constipation due to a combination of factors.

-Apart from opioids, various other medications, including iron supplements and diuretics, can lead to constipation, according to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
+Apart from opioids, various other medications, including iron supplements and diuretics, can lead to constipation, according to the

 Click here to learn more about how to treat OIC.

 Opioids are effective pain relievers, but often have the side effect of constipation.